Rukeanu/SQL-4/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key, person and pizzeria                                                                                               |

-Let's refresh data in our Materialized View `mv_dmitriy_visits_and_eats` from exercise #06.
-Before this action, please generate one more Dmitriy visit that satisfies the SQL clause of Materialized View except pizzeria that we can see in a result from exercise #06.
+Let's refresh the data in our Materialized View `mv_dmitriy_visits_and_eats` from Exercise #06.
+Before this action, please create another Dmitriy visit that satisfies the SQL clause of the Materialized View except pizzeria, which we can see in a result from Exercise #06.
-After adding a new visit please refresh a state of data for `mv_dmitriy_visits_and_eats`.
+After adding a new visit, please update a data state for `mv_dmitriy_visits_and_eats`.

 ## Chapter XII
 ## Exercise 08 - Just clear our database